HSC Chemistry Syllabus Notes

 In order to reverse the reaction, we need to break the Fe-O bonds to free the Fe atoms.
 The Fe-O almost qualified as an ionic bond by definition, meaning that the Fe-O bond has very high bond energy.

-Because of the high amount of energy required to break the Fe-O bond and reverse such reaction, the burning of steel wool is irreversible.
+Because of the high amount of energy required to break the Fe-O bond and difficulty to reverse such reaction under normal circumstances, the burning of steel wool is irreversible.

 Learning Objective #4 – Analyse examples of non-equilibrium systems in terms of the effect of entropy and enthalpy.